1. Why should I study Philosophy

-3.4 If I have not complete my bachelor’s degree before the application deadline, can I apply for the programme?
+3.4 If I have not completed my bachelor’s degree before the application deadline, can I apply for the programme?

 Yes.
 If you are expected to have graduated with a bachelor’s degree before admission to our programme, you are eligible to apply.